V1C0D3R/CycloCensus/README.md

 - Replace [YOUR_API_KEY_HERE] in config_example with your API Key.
 - Copy `YOUR_PATH/config.default.js` into a new file called `YOUR_PATH/config.js`.

-_/Note_: YOUR_PATH will depend on your current OS user and system configuration.
+_Note_: YOUR_PATH will depend on your current OS user and system configuration.

 # Run